Persola/perhaps-foliage/GLOSSARY.md

     * the idea of removing an intermediary
       * 'scales fell from eyes' is inadequate, but something like that
       * myth or story trickster figure whose trick is mucking around as an intermediary?
+  * tree stuff
     * colorful trees
       * Eucalyptus deglupta
       * chlorophyll/autumn/**foliage**
+    * "pulp"
+    * animals related to trees
+      * tree dwellers (insects inside?), tree eaters, nests made in trees from parts of trees, arboreal locamotion, sense perception specialized to arboreal environments, etc.
+        * insects that bore and nest inside tree limbs?
+          * seems like most only bore during larval stage--bad look
+          * Buprestidae is flashy
+      * arboreal locamotion
+        * the tree pangolin
         * brachiation
           * a brachiator? (gibbons, siamangs)
             *  also a trichromat?
               * gibbons [1]
             * "gibbon" taken by open source edu project
             * there are some cool looking species, but names are iffy
             * "**ulna**"
               * because the freeing of the ulna was important for the development of brachiation [2]
               * Latin for "elbow"
               * not memorable enough?
               * shit, it's really close to "Luna"
                 * cool, Luna already changed their name to "Enso" lol
             * silhouette of a gibbon during the flight phase of ricochetal brachiation
             * just "gib"?
             * other interpretations of brachiation?
               * "swing"
               * "lope"
               * "reach"
               * "armstep"
               * "hometree" or "treehome" or "treenest"
-    * other forms of arboreal locomotion
-      * the tree pangolin
   * if I pick something totally non-analagous, what do I want?
     * obviously homologous variants
       * project name